codr7/swift-interpreter/part7/README.md

 }
 ```

-Converting it to an embedded linked list, where each frame contains an optional reference to its parent; gives a 30-40% boost.
+Converting it to an embedded linked list, where each frame contains an optional reference to its parent; gives Fibonacci a 30 boost.

 ```
 struct Function {